-FRACTIONITIS frak'sheni'tis An increase in anxiety caused by the appearance of a numeral in fraction form.
+FRACTIONITIS frak'sheni'tis: An increase in anxiety caused by the appearance of a numeral in fraction form.

 Symptoms: A blank stare, avoidance of math courses and math teachers.

 If your answer is not correct you will be told if your answer is too large or too small.
 You may then enter another number.

-The <Start> button will bring the Correct and Attempts scores to 0 and will give you a new example.
+Pressing the <Start> button will bring the Correct and Attempts scores to 0 and will give you a new example.